 Gentile believers without a drop of Jewish blood in their veins are being saved in this day and age.
 It is pathetic to have to prove it!
 The foolishness of teaching that God has excluded Gentiles from salvation in the Church Age belies either a profound incompetence in biblical exegesis or a willingness to sacrifice the plain teaching of Scripture on the altar of some unholy spirit.

 To summarize the AMC position on Two-House overall, I herein present the addendum to the AMC doctrinal statement:

 One More Item: Two House/Ephraimite Doctrine

 We have been asked our position regarding the new/old Two House/Ephraimite doctrine and the related speculation about the 10

 Northern Tribes of Israel supposedly getting 'lost' and then showing up in the USA.
 At both recent AMC Conferences our President Steve Shermett presented seminars on these new

 twists on old false doctrines.
-Here is our [AMC website] Editor's quick summary of what was presented:
+Here is our Editor's [not this article's author] quick summary of what was presented:

 * If you were blessed by this study, please consider linking to it.
 Thank you. *